Here's How To Fearlessly Rock This Colorblocked Look

-If you're in the mood for mod, this vibrant, colourblocked look will get you mixing primary colours with the fearlessness of Beyoncé.
-We're loving the unexpected harmony of blues and poppy reds in all their bright splendour.
+If you're in the mood for mod, this vibrant, colorblocked look will get you mixing primary colors with the fearlessness of Beyoncé.
+We're loving the unexpected harmony of blues and poppy reds in all their bright splendor.
 Yes, please.

-Watch the video, above, for a full colourblocking tutorial, and use the steps, below, to try it for yourself.

-Watch the video, above, for a full colourblocking tutorial, and use the steps, below, to try it for yourself.
+Watch the video, above, for a full colorblocking tutorial, and use the steps, below, to try it for yourself.

 Step 1.
 Pat light-blue eyeshadow on the eyelid.